-Many of our scholarships come from generous donations to Snow College.
-The requirements to receive and/or keep these scholarships are set by the individual, foundation, or company making the donation.
-To obtain a Foundation Scholarship you must be admitted and complete the Snow College Scholarship Application.
-An application for Federal Financial Aid, FAFSA, is also required for many of these awards.
+Many of our scholarships come from generous donations.
+The requirements to receive and/or keep these scholarships may be set by the individual, foundation, or company making the donation.
+To obtain a private scholarship, students must be admitted to Snow College, and complete the private scholarship application(s) for which they would like to be considered.
+The deadline for private scholarships is March 1st.
+Please note: An application for Federal Financial Aid (FAFSA) is also required for many of our private awards.